nann-cheng/FSS-KRE/README.md

 To generate offline data (for batch_max), Open one terminal:
     - cd frontend
     - cargo test gen_offlinedata -- --nocapture (-- --nocapture is used to diplay standard I/O)
+    - cargo test --release gen_offlinedata -- --nocapture (-- --nocapture is used to diplay standard I/O)

 Open two terminals
     - cd frontend